 During first two weeks of the school year I like to keep the environment very basic.

 I use sunflowers, seashells, watermelon, or other summer type themes.
-It is summer when we start school and to put out apples and fall leaves now just doesn’t feel right.
+It is Summer when we start school and to put out apples and Fall leaves now just doesn’t feel right.
 I think it is important for the children to appreciate the season we are experiencing at the time.
-Summer things are out to begin the school year with and fall things begin to appear in September, when fall actually begins!
-Focus is on going over classroom and playground rules.
-We will also begin talking about character education and have activities that relate.
+Summer things are put out to begin the school year and Fall things begin to appear in September, when Fall actually begins!
+My focus is on reviewing the classroom and playground rules.
+We will also begin talking about character education and have activities that are related.
 I like to continue with daily reminders about caring for each other and our classroom.

 Have a camera and begin taking photos of each child individually as well as some of them together.
 Individual photos can be made into a matching work (concentration game also) or a three part matching work including the name of each child.
 I like to buy small frames and have a shelf that has a plant or flowers on it along with picture frames with pictures of the children.
 These are changed throughout the year to allow for each child to have a few turns to be on the shelf during the remainder of the school year.
 Frames can also be changes to correspond with the season.
 For fall you could have orange, brown, yellow and red frames!